 - Chapter 10

-This NCTM Teaching Children Mathematics article by Sherry Parrish, the author of the book Number Talks: Helping Children Build Mental Math and Computation Strategies, Grades K-5, includes part of a transcript from a multiplication number talk and describes the key components for successful number talks.
+A NCTM Teaching Children Mathematics article by Sherry Parrish, the author of the book Number Talks: Helping Children Build Mental Math and Computation Strategies, Grades K-5, includes part of a transcript from a multiplication Number Talk and describes the key components for successful Number Talks.

-This article from NCTM’s Teaching Children Mathematics outlines 13 “rules” that elementary students are often taught that do not hold true mathematically, such as “subtraction and division make numbers smaller” (½ ÷ ¼ = 2, and 2 is greater than 1/2).
+An article from NCTM’s Teaching Children Mathematics outlines 13 “rules” that elementary students are often taught that do not hold true mathematically, such as “subtraction and division make numbers smaller” (½ ÷ ¼ = 2, and 2 is greater than ½).

-When you have time, but little energy, this 1-hour video of Sherry Parrish, respected author of Number Talks, might be just the thing as she talks about how to strengthen students’ accuracy, efficiency and flexibility with mental math and computation strategies.
+A 1-hour video of Sherry Parrish, respected author of Number Talks, speaking about how to strengthen students’ accuracy, efficiency and flexibility with mental math and computation strategies.

 Video: Number Talks - Helping Children Build Mental Math and Computation Strategies

-This article by the Cathy Humphries and Ruth Parker, authors of Making Number Talks Matter, supports the reading from the first two chapters of the book.
+An article by the Cathy Humphries and Ruth Parker, authors of Making Number Talks Matter, supporting the reading from the first two chapters of the book.